Submitted by tulane-soa on Sun, 07/18/2021 - 17:06

 In 1989, she initiated the Getty Research Institute’s project to document Frank O. Gehry Partners’ design of the Walt Disney Hall Concert Hall, the home of The Los Angeles Philharmonic.
 She has published on the 1988 architectural competition for Disney Hall, the design process of the building, and the social and architectural history of the Hollywood Bowl (and its association with the Philharmonic), where Gehry made additions to the famed shell in 1970 and 1980.
 Her essay discussing the impact of Disney Hall on the revitalization of downtown Los Angeles appeared in the book published by the Philharmonic at the opening of the concert hall in October 2003.

-From 1996–1998, she served as Director of the MAK Center for Art and Architecture, Los Angeles, a program of the Austrian Museum of Applied Art, Vienna.
+From 1996–1998, she served as Director of the MAK Center for Art and Architecture, Los Angeles, a program of the Austrian Museum of Applied Art, Vienna, which is housed in Rudolf Schindler’s famed experimental residence of 1922.
 At the MAK Center, her exhibitions included the work of Gordon Matta Clark, Martin Kippenberger, and Diana Thater.

 Her current research includes studies of 20th-century Latin American architecture and urbanism, particularly in Argentina, Mexico, and Panama.